gomorpheus/morpheus-docs/administration/integrations/chef.rst

 #.
 Navigate to `Infrastructure -> Clouds`
 #.
 Edit the target Cloud
 #.
 Expand the `Advanced Options` section
 #.
-In the `Config Managment` dropdown, select the Chef Integration.
+In the `Config Management` dropdown, select the Chef Integration.
 #.
 Save Changes

 Scope Chef Integration to a Group